rovi1013/project-digitalization/README.md

 **Answer**: Not a module but a package.
 Use `USEPKG` instead of `USEMODULE`.
 Refer to RIOT/tests/ for example implementations of most features (modules and packages) for the correct and up-to-date implementation.

+### Makefile location

+Is there any way to use the project structure where the Makefile is not in the same directory as the main.c file?

 ## TODOs